lif0/goVault/README.md

 ## About DB
 **goVault**  is designed to provide quick and efficient access to data.
-Built with simplicity and performance in mind, goVault is perfect for applications that demand speed and low latency.
+Built with simplicity and performance in mind, that is perfect for applications that demand speed and low latency.

 ## Features